Open Access

 and

-This proves that λ1* and λ2* are eigenvalues of L with potential V2*, in particular λ1*λ2*.
+This proves that λ1*Mathematical equation and λ2*Mathematical equation are eigenvalues of LMathematical equation with potential V2*Mathematical equation, in particular λ1*λ2*Mathematical equation.

-Denote un1, un2(nN) be the first and second normalized eigenfunctions with respect to λ1(Vn), λ2(Vn), respectively.
-By the same argument as in Step 1, by abstracting subsequence, there exists u1*, u2* such that
+Denote un1Mathematical equation, un2Mathematical equation(nN)Mathematical equation be the first and second normalized eigenfunctions with respect to λ1(Vn)Mathematical equation, λ2(Vn)Mathematical equation, respectively.
+By the same argument as in Step 1, by abstracting subsequence, there exists u1*Mathematical equation, u2*Mathematical equation such that

 By the same argument as in Step 2, we can deduce that